Coolcate Logo

 Gambling has always been with us.
 Long before the lush Casino Royale type of gambling den appeared, early humans squatted in the dust and bounced carved knucklebones against cave walls.

 Over the centuries, whenever groups of people started organizing gambling activities in central spaces, governments and churches got involved.
 Church doctrine and dogma often portrayed gambling as a primitive impulse based solely on greed.
-Therefore, it was classified as a sin, and with the help of governments heavily influenced by religion, gambling was often banned.
+Therefore, it was classified as a sin.
+And with the help of governments heavily influenced by religion, gambling bans followed.

 But laws governing human behavior are always broken, especially with so much money involved.
 Anti-drug laws do not stop drugs; they increase profits for dealers.
 And during a particularly pious period known as Prohibition, alcohol was illegal in America.
 During this time, the government’s attempt to curtail the ‘evils’ of drinking and gambling had the opposite effect: speakeasies and gambling dens flourished in Atlantic City and beyond, and organized crime ruled the roost.